TamTunnel/Apache-TacticalMesh/docs/compliance-and-export-notes.md

 ## Executive Summary

-Apache TacticalMesh is an **open-source, general-purpose tactical edge networking platform** released under the Apache License 2.0.
+TacticalMesh is an **open-source, general-purpose tactical edge networking platform** released under the Apache License 2.0.
 This document provides important legal and compliance information for organizations considering the deployment or modification of this software.

 ---

 ## Nature of the Software

-### What Apache TacticalMesh IS:
+### What TacticalMesh IS:

 - A **general-purpose networking orchestration platform** for managing distributed edge nodes
 - **Dual-use software** applicable to defense, disaster response, commercial IoT, and civil resilience applications
 - **Open-source software** with fully transparent source code available for security review
 - Built on **widely-used, standard technologies** (Python, PostgreSQL, React) with no proprietary components

-### What Apache TacticalMesh IS NOT:
+### What TacticalMesh IS NOT:

 - Does not include any **classified information** or classified algorithms
 - Does not include any **cryptographic implementations** beyond standard TLS/HTTPS for transport security